Jamaica

-Originally inhabited by the indigenous Taíno peoples, the island came under Spanish rule following the arrival of Christopher Columbus in 1494.
-Many of the indigenous people either were killed or died of diseases, after which the Spanish brought large numbers of African slaves to Jamaica as labourers.
-The island remained a possession of Spain until 1655, when England (later Great Britain) conquered it, renaming it Jamaica.
-Under British colonial rule Jamaica became a leading sugar exporter, with a plantation economy dependent on the African slaves and later their descendants.
+The indigenous Taíno peoples of the island gradually came under Spanish rule after the arrival of Christopher Columbus in 1494.
+Many of the indigenous people either were killed or died of diseases, after which the Spanish brought large numbers of Africans to Jamaica as slaves.
+The island remained a possession of Spain, under the name Santiago, until 1655, when England (part of what would become the Kingdom of Great Britain) conquered it and named it Jamaica.
+It became an important part of the colonial British West Indies.
+Under Britain's colonial rule, Jamaica became a leading sugar exporter, with a plantation economy dependent on continued importation of African slaves and their descendants.
 The British fully emancipated all slaves in 1838, and many freedmen chose to have subsistence farms rather than to work on plantations.
-Beginning in the 1840s, the British began using Chinese and Indian indentured labour to work on plantations.
-The island achieved independence from the United Kingdom on 6 August 1962.
+Beginning in the 1840s, the British began using Chinese and Indian indentured labourers for plantation work.
+Jamaicans achieved independence from the United Kingdom on 6 August 1962.